Amigos Resource Sharing Agreement

 - The requesting library must ensure compliance with the U.S. copyright law and the CONTU guidelines.
 Copyright compliance must be determined for each photocopy request and a copyright compliance statement must be included on each photocopy request.

 - The requesting library must honor due dates and enforce all use restrictions specified by the supplying library.
 Requests for renewals should be made before the item is due.
 The requesting library should respond immediately to items recalled.

 - The requesting library is responsible for the safety of borrowed material from the time the material leaves the supplying library until it is returned to that library.
 If damage or loss occurs, the requesting library is responsible for compensation or replacement in accordance with the preference of the supplying library.

-- The supplying library must establish and make available its resource sharing policy in the Name Address Directory (NAD) and in other formats as necessary, and update the policy yearly or immediately as changes occur.
+- The supplying library must establish and make available its resource sharing policy in the OCLC Policies Directory and in other formats as necessary, and update the policy yearly or immediately as changes occur.

 - The supplying library should process and respond to requests in a timely manner, with specific attention to a specified "Need By" date.